dovh-me/dovh-me/README.md

 ### Hi I am Osura👋
 Programming nerd who happens to be a computer science undergraduate.

- - 👷‍♂️ Currently a Software engineering intern at DirectFN Sri Lanka (4 years)
+ - 👷‍♂️ A Software engineering professional with 4 years+ experience
- - 📚 Focused on react, react native, nodeJS and other full stack web technologies
+ - 📚 Focused on react, react native, nodeJS and other full stack web/mobile technologies
  - ☁️ Interested in serverless 😻
  - 🤓 Ask me about Javascript/Typescript, NodeJS, Cypress